"The struggle to get to d top": Growing trend of streaming farms among artistes

 There have been growing concerns about some music stars being unable to sell out tickets for shows despite raking millions of numbers on streaming platforms, which raised the question of "Who are the fans listening to their songs?"

-Artists without fan bases can rise to the top of music charts and make millions in revenue, which is a blow on record label owners, music distributors, among other stakeholders who spend heavily on marketing and promotion.
+Artistes without fan bases can rise to the top of music charts and make millions in revenue, which is a blow to record label owners and music distributors, among other stakeholders who spend heavily on marketing and promotion.

-It creates an uneven playing field for upcoming artists, whose talents and struggles may not be recognised.
+It creates an uneven playing field for upcoming artistes, whose talents and struggles may not be recognised.

 Music lovers are also not left out, as streaming farms have made many doubt the talents of some artistes.
 Since they discover new songs via streaming platforms, fans may no longer trust the selection process.

-The days of streaming farms appear to be coming closer than expected.
+The end of streaming farms appears to be coming closer than expected.

-In November 2023, Spotify announced it would begin penalising labels and distributors when it finds that more than 90% of streams on a song are fraudulent.
+In November 2023, Spotify announced it would begin penalising labels and distributors when it found that more than 90% of streams on a song were fraudulent.

-Other major streaming platforms are expected to come up with solutions to discourage the use of these farms.
+Other major streaming platforms are expected to devise solutions to discourage these farms' use.

 How Carter Efe was accused of using streaming farms